rayje/Stor/README.md

 ## Building the app

 The Stor application uses Maven to compile and package the application.
-The 'build' script is provided to assist in compiling and packaging the Stor application.
+The <code>build</code> script is provided to assist in compiling and packaging the Stor application.

 ### Dependencies